aaabbbddd6655-source/ExpertFullstack/replit.md

-# Evia Order Tracking Platform
+# Ivea Order Tracking Platform

 ## Overview

-The Evia Order Tracking Platform is a production-ready, fully functional web application for tracking custom interior decor orders through a complete lifecycle: from raw materials procurement through production, quality control, delivery, and installation.
+The Ivea Order Tracking Platform is a production-ready, fully functional web application for tracking custom interior decor orders through a complete lifecycle: from raw materials procurement through production, quality control, delivery, and installation.
 The platform features two distinct interfaces:

 1. **Customer Portal** - A premium, minimal interface where customers can track their orders using phone number + order number authentication
 2. **Admin Dashboard** - A comprehensive operations interface for managing orders, stages, appointments, and customer communications